AMR-21/Backupd/Backupd/README.md

  ../Backupd$ make
 ```

-3 You will be asked to enter some data
+3 You will be asked to enter some data, like this:

 ```bash
 Source directory name: test